pscdasilva54/gcdata/README.md

 meantbodyaccjerkstdz

-Means and standard deviations of values from the gyroscope after some signal filtering along x, y or z.
+Means and standard deviations of values from the gyroscope, after some signal filtering, along x, y or z.

 meantbodygyromeanx
 meantbodygyromeany